guoying918/TGRS2024-DACAA/README.md

-# Distribution-Aware and Class-Adaptive Aggregation for Few-Shot Hyperspectral Image Classification
+# Distribution-Aware and Class-Adaptive Aggregation for Few-Shot Hyperspectral Image Classification【TGRS2024】

 Code for the paper: [Distribution-Aware and Class-Adaptive Aggregation for Few-Shot Hyperspectral Image Classification](https://ieeexplore.ieee.org/document/10606525).